Teedico/Phishing_Email_Forensics_Analysis/README.md

 ## 5. Sender and Domain Validation

-**Stated sender =** `no-reply@access-accsecurity[.]com`
+**Stated sender =** `no-reply@access-accsecurity.com`
-**Reply-To=** `solutionteamrecognizd03@gmail[.]com`
+**Reply-To=** `solutionteamrecognizd03@gmail.com`

-The email's sender domain, `access-accsecurity[.]com`, doesn't match Microsoft's, and it's not a recognized Microsoft domain, which raises suspicions.
+The email's sender domain, `access-accsecurity.com`, doesn't match Microsoft's, and it's not a recognized Microsoft domain, which raises suspicions.
 Additionally, the use of a free Gmail address for replies in a supposed "Microsoft" security alert is a major warning sign, further indicating the email's fraudulent nature.

 Below are the A records and MX records for Microsoft.
-The domain `accessaccsecurity[.]com` was examined and compared against Microsoft's official records.
+The domain `accessaccsecurity.com` was examined and compared against Microsoft's official records.
 This involved checking both A records, which map domain names to IP addresses, and MX records, which specify the mail servers responsible for handling a domain's email.

-The results of this lookup showed that `access-accsecurity[.]com` was not present in Microsoft's A records.
+The results of this lookup showed that `access-accsecurity.com` was not present in Microsoft's A records.
 This mismatch indicates that the email claiming to be from Microsoft was not actually sent from a legitimate Microsoft domain, adding further evidence to its fraudulent nature.

 ![“A” records for outlook.com by MXtoolbox](https://github.com/Teedico/Phishing_Email_Forensics_Analysis/blob/c50f4410d10e8e31ce8dc651914e62df39dc73e0/%E2%80%9CA%E2%80%9D%20records%20for%20outlook.com(by%20MXtoolbox).jpg)
 *(“A” records for outlook.comby MXtoolbox)*